Popular Crystal Rock liveaboards Explore all liveaboards

 What To Expect On A Crystal Rock Liveaboard

-It is very important to stay close to the guide on this site and this isn’t really a dive for beginners.
+It is very important to stay close to the guide on this site and this isn’t a dive for beginners.
 The payoff is well worth it though, the visibility can be spectacular sometimes more than 30 meters and the wildlife on show across the reef is simply stunning.

 What You Can See

-Crystal Rock is also well known as a site for shark diving so you have a good chance of diving with several different kinds here.
-If you keep an eye out, you might also spot the tails of white tipped reef sharks sticking out of small caves.
-They can also be seen on the sand and swimming about on the reef, along with blacktips, grey reef sharks and giant napoleon wrasse.
+Crystal Rock is also well known as a site for shark diving, so you have a good chance of diving with several different kinds here.
+If you keep an eye out, you might also spot the tails of white-tipped reef sharks sticking out of small caves.
+They can also be seen on the sand and swimming about on the reef, along with blacktips, grey reef sharks, and giant Napoleon wrasse.

 Getting to Crystal Rock